UtrechtUniversity/ricgraph/docs/ricgraph_documentation_intro.md

 Ricgraph is unique because it allows you to:

-* Explore collaborations between (sub-)organizations with Ricgraph;
+* Explore collaborations between (sub-)organizations;
-* Explore Open science with Ricgraph;
+* Explore open science;
-* Enhance research information systems with Ricgraph;
+* Enhance research information systems.

+One of the other strengths of Ricgraph is that anyone with Python knowledge can easily extend it, allowing you to test your own ideas or create your own applications.
 Go to the [Ricgraph website](https://www.ricgraph.eu) to read more.

-The nice thing
-about Ricgraph is that anyone with Python knowledge can easily extend it, so you can use Ricgraph to test your own ideas or to create your own applications.

 You can use Ricgraph either as a standalone tool, or as a component that provides a graph based data structure with